Generating Near-Bipartite Bricks: Matching Covered Graphs

 \subsection{Removable edges}

 An edge~$e$ of a matching covered graph~$G$ is {\it removable} if $G-e$ is also matching covered; otherwise it is {\it non-removable}.
 For example, each edge of the Petersen graph is removable.
-Lov{\'a}sz~\cite{lova87} showed that every brick distinct from $K_4$ and $\overline{C_6}$ has a removable edge.
-(Note that, if $e$ is a removable edge of a brick~$G$, then $G-e$ may not be a brick.
-For instance, $G-e$ may have vertices of degree two.)
+The following was established by Lov{\'a}sz~\cite{lova87}.